Oh Yeah! The Best of Dunwich Records

 Oh Yeah!
-The Best of Dunwich Records is a garage rock compilation issued by Sundazed Records featuring music made by acts who recorded for Dunwich Records in Chicago during the 1960s.
+The Best of Dunwich Records is a garage rock compilation issued by Sundazed Music featuring music made by acts who recorded for Dunwich Records in Chicago during the 1960s.
 Dunwich quickly became one of the top independent labels in Chicago and, with national distribution through Atco Records, enjoyed hits by artists such as the American Breed and the Shadows of Knight, who were some of the best-known acts in garage rock, and are included here, along with the Del-Vetts, another well-known act.
 The set represents the stylistic diversity of the genre, featuring cuts that range from harder-edged and blues-based numbers to more pop-oriented fare.
 Some of the tracks display folk rock and psychedelic influences and there are a few advertising jingles, which appeared local radio stations, as well as an interview with the Shadows of Knight thrown in for good measure.
 The packaging includes thorough and we-researched liner notes by Jeff Jarema that provide information for the acts and their songs.